hanhanwu/Hanhan_Applied_DataScience/README.md

 * [KS Test][26] - Kolmogorov-Smirnov (K-S) chart is a measure of the degree of separation between the positive and negative distributions.

 ## Time Series Analysis Cheatsheet
+* Data Exploration
+  * Lagged Features
+    * When you features are created by lagged data, you can check the correlation between these lags.
+If the correlation is close to 0, it means current values have no correlation to previous time values
 * If you want a quick forecast, such as hourly, daily, weekly, yearly forecast, try Facebook Prophet
   * [My Prophet Python code][43]
   * [My Prophet R code][44]